 The Importance of Starting Slowly

 Since the lower back is a highly sensitive and emotional area, you might want to start out gently and slowly.
-Consider using the cushioned Life Fitness foam roller that I recommend, from Power Systems.
+Consider using the premium, textured style foam roller.
 You will not regret investing in your health.

 If you should experience shooting, stabbing or excruciating pain in your lower back during any movements, stop and see a health care professional immediately!